tobie/ua-parser/README.markdown

 Usage :: php
 ------------

-    Refer to the README in the `php` directory.
+    Please refer to the README in the php directory.

 License